riccardone/Evento/README.md

 ```

 # Thank You
-A big thank you to Greg Young and the EventStore team for giving us this amazing database
+A big thank you to Greg Young and the EventStore team for giving us such a good database